netbrain/zwift/README.md

 ## Podman Support

 When running Zwift with podman, the user and group in the container is 1000 (user).
 To access the resources on the host we need to map the container id's 1000 to the host id's using uidmap and gidmap.

-For example if the host uid/gid is 1001/1001 then we need to map the host resources from /run/user/1001 to the container resource /run/user/1000 and map the user and group id's the same.
-This had to be done manually on the host posman start using --uidmap and --gidmap (not covered here)
+For example if the host uid/gid is 1001/1001 then we need to map the host resources from /run/user/1001 to the container resource `/run/user/1000` and map the user and group id's the same.
+This had to be done manually on the host posman start using
+`--uidmap` and `--gidmap` (not covered here).

 From Podman 4.3 this became automatic by providing the Container UID/ GID and podman automatically sets up this maping.

 NOTE: Using ZWIFT_UID/ GID will only work if the user starting podman has access to the /run/user/$ZWIFT_UID resources and does not work the same way as in Docker so is not supported.

 ## Where are the saves and why do I get a popup can't write to Document Folder?